I'll Never Love Again: Critical reception and accolades

 The track evoked performances by Whitney Houston for several outlets.
 Ben Beaumont-Thomas of The Guardian found it a "hyper-emotional piano ballad, where Gaga channels Whitney for the verses but does something much more affectingly girlish and vulnerable with the high-pitched chorus."
 Chris DeVille of Stereogum called the track a "fairly blatant attempt to recapture the glory of Whitney Houston's 'I Will Always Love You' cover from The Bodyguard".
 The Plain Dealer's Joey Morona felt the "soundtrack wraps up on a high note" with "I'll Never Love Again", "the kind of show-stopping movie finale song in the vein of 'I Will Always Love You' and 'My Heart Will Go On'", Celine Dion's 1997 single from Titanic.
-Natalie Walker of Vulture desribed the song as "Mariah [Carey]'s 'Without You' meets Whitney's 'I Will Always Love You'", and while she found the lyrics "too on the nose", she ultimately appreciated the "climactic finale anthem".
+Natalie Walker of Vulture described the song as "Mariah [Carey]'s 'Without You' meets Whitney's 'I Will Always Love You'", and while she found the lyrics "too on the nose", she ultimately appreciated the "climactic finale anthem".
 Adam White of The Independent wrote that Gaga is "imitating" Whitney's "whoops and hums with uncanny aplomb" in "I'll Never Love Again", which is "secretly the most cinematic number from A Star Is Born as a result – a classic, made-in-Tinseltown ballad powered by stardust and glitter".
 Writing for Entertainment Tonight, Alex Ungerman opined "Always Remember Us This Way" would have been a more effective end to A Star Is Born, and wrote that "I'll Never Love Again" is "decent, but it feels a little more like a Whitney Houston b-side, than the emotional peak of the movie."